stackql/stackql.io/blog/2023-01-31-cross-cloud-queries-with-stackql.md

 First, please do the following:

-1. Download and install `stackql` [from our website](https://stackql.io/downloads).
+1. Download and install `stackql` [__from our website__](https://stackql.io/downloads).
 2. For google:
-    - (i) Create and download a Google Service Account Key as per [Google documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
+    - (i) Create and download a Google Service Account Key as per [__Google documentation__](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 Remember the location of your key file.
     - (ii) You will need to grant the Service Account at least read, list, create, and delete privileges.
-For more information about google `iam` and Service Accounts in particular, please consult [the documentation](https://cloud.google.com/iam/docs/service-accounts).
-For this exercise, grant your service account the [roles/compute.storageAdmin](https://cloud.google.com/iam/docs/understanding-roles#compute.storageAdmin) role would be adequate.
+For more information about google `iam` and Service Accounts in particular, please consult the [__documentation__](https://cloud.google.com/iam/docs/service-accounts).
+For this exercise, grant your service account the [__`roles/compute.storageAdmin`__](https://cloud.google.com/iam/docs/understanding-roles#compute.storageAdmin) role would be adequate.
 3. For AWS:
-    - (i) Create and download AWS user credentials as per [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
+    - (i) Create and download AWS user credentials as per [__AWS documentation__](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
 We will require long-lived credentials.
 In keeping with vendor advice, we strongly recommend against using root user credentials.
 We have created a dedicated CICD user for this exercise.
-    - (ii) Set up the AWS CLI environment variables [as per documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).
+    - (ii) Set up the AWS CLI environment variables as per the [__documentation__](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).
     - (iii) The user will need create / read / delete privileges against `ec2` volumes.
-This can be done [though the AWS IAM console](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in various ways.
+This can be done though the [__AWS IAM console__](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in various ways.
 For example, one can use groups and permission policies.
 Adding your user to a group with `AmazonEC2FullAccess` will certainly work, although lesser privileges may be adequate.

 Then, create some shell variables: